marwahaha/qaoa-reference/README.md

 Barren plateaus pose a challenge to numerically calculating optimal parameters.
 Parameter landscapes have many local optima and a lot of "flat" regions ("barren plateaus").
 This means that local changes in parameters (e.g. gradient methods) may not improve the QAOA, making it very difficult to identify optimal parameters.
 See [McClean+ 2018](https://arxiv.org/abs/1803.11173) and [Wang+ 2020](https://arxiv.org/abs/2007.14384).

 Some studies suggest that optimal QAOA parameters can transfer from graph instance to graph instance: see [Lotshaw+ 2021](https://arxiv.org/abs/2102.06813) for study at small graphs, [Galda+ 2021](https://arxiv.org/abs/2106.07531), and [Wurtz+ 2021](https://arxiv.org/abs/2107.00677).
 This is also true on large graphs; see a theoretical result of instance independence in [Brandao+ 2018](https://arxiv.org/abs/1812.04170).

+For certain problems with instance independence you can get analytical expressions for the optimal QAOA parameters.
+This happens for local problems like MAX-CUT on degree-3 graphs and for the SK model.
+On these problems, one can classically find the universal angles that apply to any (large) problem instance.

 ## Extensions to QAOA